 Part of the program at Striar Hebrew Academy involves all-school and individual class field trips.
-In the re-enrollment packets sign a general consent form for field trips.
-However, before a field trip, a waiver and consent Google Form will be emailed to parents about the trip.
+In the re-enrollment packets you sign a general consent form for field trips.
 Tuition covers the cost of most field trips.
 At times we may ask for an additional fee to cover special field trips.
 Depending upon the number of students/classes attending the trip(s), the children will be traveling either by school bus or by car with parent drivers.
 Children under 8 years old must bring a car seat or booster to school on that day in order to go.